Dive Deep Series: Sync.Map in Golang

 If the key is not in the

-map.
+dirtymap.
 If the key is found and is Active, the value is returned.
-Themisses
+Themissescounter is then incremented.

 This operation is more complex and has two distinct paths: